Overview of Fund Recovery Scams:

 How to avoid the Fund Recovery Scams?

-- Do not believe the emails, calls, messages, etc that advertise recovery of money that you lost in a scam.
+- Do not believe the emails, calls, messages, etc., that advertise the recovery of money that you lost in a scam.
 You must always conduct a proper check before giving your hard-earned money to any company.

 - You must never reveal details such as bank account details, credit cards, etc. to the people who claim to help in fund recovery.